yandex-cloud/docs/en/_qa/managed-mysql/updating.md

 You can delete a host as long as it is not the only one in a cluster.
 To replace the only host, first create a new host and then delete the old one.

-Clusters with local storage have a fault-tolerant 3-host configuration.
+Clusters with local disks have a fault-tolerant 3-host configuration.
 Fewer hosts are not permitted.

 #### How do I perform a manual failover? {#manual-failover}